zienas/pms-v/README.md

     -   **User Management & Auditing**: Admins can manage all user accounts and view a detailed, sortable audit trail of all user login/logout events.
 -   **Data Export (CSV & PDF)**: Authorized users can export data grids like the Vessel Directory, User Login History, and Vessel Attendance Analytics to CSV.
 Additionally, a full **Trip Directory report** and detailed **single-trip reports** (including the Stopover Timeline) can be exported to professional, print-ready PDF documents.
 -   **Fully Responsive Design**: Optimized for mobile devices with a collapsible sidebar and responsive tables for a seamless experience on any screen.

+## Alert System Workflow

+The alert system has a clear workflow designed to draw the operator's attention to important events and guide them toward resolution.

+### 1. Alert Generation (Automated)

+Alerts are automatically generated in the background based on real-time data.
+The primary triggers are:

+*   **Vessel Proximity Warning**: A `Warning` level alert is created when a vessel with the status "Approaching" comes within a configurable distance of the port (e.g., 5 nautical miles).
+This serves as an early heads-up.
+*   **Pilot Assignment Required**: An `Error` level alert is created when an approaching vessel comes within a closer, more critical distance (e.g., 2 nautical miles) and does *not* have a pilot assigned.

+When the critical **Pilot Assignment** alert is generated, two things happen simultaneously:
+1. The alert is added to the main list on the "Alerts Dashboard" page.
+2. A **pop-up toast notification** appears on the screen, accompanied by a sound, to immediately grab the user's attention, regardless of which page they are currently viewing.

+### 2. User Interaction & Actions

+From either the pop-up toast or the Alerts Dashboard, an operator has three distinct actions they can take:

+#### Action 1: Acknowledge ("ACK")
+*   **What it means**: *"I have seen and am aware of this situation."*
+*   **Workflow**:
+    1. The operator clicks the **ACK** button.
+    2. The pop-up toast is dismissed.
+    3. On the Alerts Dashboard, the alert is visually dimmed and moved from the "Unacknowledged" filter to the "Acknowledged" filter.
+    4. The alert remains in the system but is de-emphasized to reduce visual clutter, allowing operators to focus on new, unacknowledged issues.
+The underlying condition (e.g., no pilot assigned) still exists.

+#### Action 2: Discard
+*   **What it means**: *"Dismiss this specific notification for now."*
+*   **Workflow**:
+    1. The operator clicks the **Discard** button.
+    2. The pop-up toast is dismissed.
+    3. The alert is removed from the list on the dashboard.
+    4.  **Important**: This is a temporary dismissal.
+If the condition that triggered the alert still exists when the system next checks (every 5 seconds), the alert will be **regenerated** as a new, unacknowledged alert.

+#### Action 3: Take Action
+*   **What it means**: *"I need to resolve this issue now."*
+*   **Workflow**:
+    1. The operator clicks the **Take Action** button.
+    2. The pop-up toast is dismissed.
+    3. The system immediately opens the relevant modal to fix the problem.
+For a pilot assignment alert, this opens the **"Assign Pilot"** modal, pre-filled with the vessel's information.
+    4. The operator can then assign a pilot and save the changes.

+### 3. Alert Resolution (Automated)

+Once the operator has taken action and resolved the underlying condition (e.g., a pilot is now assigned to the vessel), the system's automatic alert generation process takes over:

+1. On its next check, the system sees that the condition for the alert is no longer met (the ship now has a pilot).
+2. The alert is **no longer generated** and disappears from the system entirely.

+This completes the lifecycle, ensuring that operators are only notified about current, actionable issues.

 ## Going Live with Real AIS Data